abdel-17/lucia-libsql-adapter/README.md

 ```

 ## Attributions
-Most of this package's code was just me copy pasting from the SQLite adapters and making changes where needed.
+Most of this package was just me copy pasting from the SQLite adapter and making changes where needed.

 Credit goes to the [creator of Lucia](https://github.com/pilcrowOnPaper).
 Check out his work.
 It's awesome.